-Wealden Rural Business Grants Scheme
+Wealden Rural Business Grants Programme 2025-2026

-The grants programme is now open.
+The grants programme is now fully subscribed.

+The Rural Business Grants Programme has been extended for a further year.
 Rural businesses across Rother and Wealden can once again apply for funding through the Rother and Wealden Rural Business Grants Programme, which has relaunched with £380,000 in additional support from the Rural England Prosperity Fund (REPF).

 This second round of funding offers capital grants of up to £35,000, covering up to 50% of eligible project costs, to help rural SMEs grow, diversify, and innovate.